Best Vanilla Chia Pudding (Easy 4 Ingredient Recipe)

 • High fiber: When you make this chia pudding recipe, you’re getting 23 grams of fiber plus 15.5 grams of protein, both of which will really fill you up.

-The best part is that all you’ll need are 4 simple ingredients to make this vanilla chia seed pudding.
+The best part is that all you’ll need are four simple ingredients to make this vanilla chia seed pudding.
 For meal prep or for tonight’s dessert, if this is your first time, I can assure you, it won’t be your last!

-Ingredients for vanilla chia pudding.
+Ingredients for making vanilla chia pudding on a wooden plate.

 • Chia seeds: Use black chia seeds, white chia seeds, or a mix of chia seeds for this recipe.